-Krysia Jopek’s poems have appeared in The Great American Literary Magazine, Crisis Chronicles Cyber Litmag, Gone Lawn 19, Meta/Phor(e)Play, Syllogism, Split Rock Review, The Woven Press, Columbia Poetry Review, Prairie Schooner, The Wallace Stevens Journal, Phoebe, Murmur, Artists & Influence, and other literary journals.
+Krysia Jopek’s poems have appeared in The Wallace Stevens Journal, The Great American Literary Magazine, Redactions, Crisis Chronicles Cyber Litmag, Gone Lawn 19, Meta/Phor(e)Play, Syllogism, Split Rock Review, The Woven Tale Press, Columbia Poetry Review, Prairie Schooner, Phoebe, Murmur, Artists & Influence, among other literary journals.
 She has written reviews of poetry for The American Book Review and The Wallace Steven’s Journal.
 Her chapbook Hourglass Studies (Crisis Chronicles 2017) was nominated for a 2018 Pushcart Prize in Poetry.
 Maps and Shadows, her first novel (Aquila Polonica 2010), reads like prose poetry and won a Silver Benjamin Franklin award in 2011 in the category of Historical Fiction.
 She holds a B.A. and M.A. in English from the University of Connecticut, an M.Phil. in English from the City University of New York (CUNY) Graduate Center, and an M.F.A in Literary Fiction from Albertus Magnus.
 She taught all levels of writing and literature from 1991-2001 at the City College of New York and from 2010-2012 at Westfield State University.

 She founded Diaphanous in February, 2017 with the help of several colleagues —